top of page

 MissDrop44HarryM42s101st.jpg

 M42's come in two types... unreinforced as they were issued and reinforced as they were made stronger for the Normandy jump.
-You need to get reinforced M42's, easy to spot as they have big knee and elbow patches and around the bottom jacket and leg pockets are green reinforcing material.
+You need to get reinforced M42's.
+They are easy to spot as they have big knee and elbow patches and around the bottom jacket and leg pockets are green reinforcing material.

-Once you have your M42, you should really get a 101st patch for the arm.
-If you get a jacket second hand, then it might already come badge'd up.
-Check the quality of the patch with the ones on the Patches pages as some are appalling and are only good for a fire.
-Sadly since Green Army Productions (GAP) have vanished from patch making this has left a void in the market...
-I used to get almost messaged every day asking were people could get patches from.
-PFC A J LEATHLEY (find him on Facebook) jumped into fill this 'GAP' (amusing right)
+Once you have your M42 jump uniform, you should really get a 101st patch for the left shoulder.
+If you get a jacket second-hand, then it might already come badged up.
+Check the quality of the patch with the ones on the Patches pages as some are appalling and are only good for fire starter.
+When Green Army Productions (GAP) vanished from patch-making there a was a void in the market...
+I decided to solve this problem myself by setting up Patch King and can now provide premium quality patches for virtually any unit you can think of.
+If you have a special request, please let me know via the Patch King Website and I'll see what I can do!

-Almost all uniforms would have been marked with the first letter of your surname and the last four digits of you Army Serial Number (ASN), these were usually stamped into clothing, but were also hand written in pen and marker.
-For example M9865, is what was marked on my jacket and trousers.
+Almost all uniforms would have been marked with the first letter of your surname and the last four digits of you Army Serial Number (ASN).
+These markings were usually stamped into clothing but were also hand-written in pen and marker.
+For example, M9865 is what was marked on my jacket and trousers.
 Totally optional, but gives a nice unique touch, although rarely seen by anyone!
-If you need to be 'issued' a ww2 era ASN, we can give you all the details to match a soldier coming from any location in the USA.
+If you need to be 'issued' a WW2 era ASN, we can give you all the details to match a soldier coming from any location in the USA.
 If you ever get paperwork like ID cards, pay-books, you'll want it all to make sense and match up.

 Uniforms didn't stay clean for long!
-Grim and oil from weapons, mess from food, mud, soil sand and anything else that was on the ground would be ground into the jump suit.
-All this can be simulated, the video below gives you some idea on how to do this should you want to.
-However nothing beats the actual wear and tear of wearing it in and years of abuse you'll give it.
+Grime and oil from weapons, messes from food, mud, soil, sand and anything else that was on the ground would be ground into the jump suit.
+All this can be simulated should you want to.
+However, nothing beats the actual wear and tear of wearing it in and years of abuse you'll give it.

 Almost all the clothing worn for the invasion of Normandy was treated with a gas resistant chemical called CC-2.
 It changed the colour of clothes giving them an darker oily look, with white powdery residue left in places, particularly in the seems.
 This really is a step above and beyond for accuracy and is a really nice look to the M42.
 The link here will take you to a page full of information on this CC-2 Chemical.